JfpGilbert0/NFL_quarterback_mvp/README.md

 - **`requirements.txt`**: Lists all required Python packages for the project.

 - **`README.md`**: This file, providing an overview of the project.

+- **`llm_usage`**: ChatGPt 4o was used as a coding assistant throughout the project,    all chats have been pasted in this text file for transparency

 ## Key Features